LASEK SURGERY

 * Slower recovery times compared to LASIK

-* Vision improvement take place gradually so end results take longer to stabilize
+* Vision improvement takes place gradually, so the results take longer to stabilize

 * Follow-up enhancements with LASIK are easier if needed